Quasi-Concavity for Gaussian Multicast Relay Channels: DF Performance

 \subsection{Two Dimensions}

 Consider $N=5$ destinations positioned on a square in the two-dimensional Euclidean plane with the source node at the origin.
-Fig.~\ref{fig:FivedestNCDF} plots the non-coherent $R_{DF}$ as a function of the relay position.
-The best relay position $\mathbf{r}_{DF}^*$ is shown by a circle and the corresponding rate is $R_{DF} \approx 0.011 P$ nats/sec.
-Fig.~\ref{fig:FivedestRDF} plots the low-SNR two-hop rate
+Figure~\ref{fig6}a plots the node positions as circles, and the non-coherent $R_{DF}$ as a function of the relay position.
+The best relay position is shown by a circle labeled $\mathbf{r}^*_{\text{DF}}$ and the corresponding rate is $R_{DF} \approx 0.011 P$ nats/sec.
+Figure~\ref{fig6}c plots the low SNR two-hop rate